-- e) connect well with existing and planned development and infrastructure; - 93.
-The site adjoins the existing urban area of Pokeno and therefore rezoning would represent an extension of the town.
-As a result, this means that utilising the existing transport infrastructure such as SH1 and the three-waters, power supply and telecommunication infrastructure can be readily achieved as outlined in the evidence or Mr Hills and Mr Moore. - f) identify water requirements necessary to support development and ensure the availability of the volumes required; - 94.
-High-level water supply requirements for site have been identified.
+- f) identify water requirements necessary to support development and ensure the availability of the volumes required; - 104.
+The water supply requirements for Pokeno West have been identified.
 These can be accommodated through the extension and upgrading of existing infrastructure on the eastern side of Helenslee Road which can be achieved in a staged process.
-This is further addressed in the evidence of Mr Moore. - g) be planned and designed to achieve the efficient use of water; - 95.
+This is further addressed in the evidence of Mr Moore. - g) be planned and designed to achieve the efficient use of water; - 105.
 The efficient use of water will be factored into stormwater management onsite which will implement water reuse methodologies.
-This is further addressed in the evidence of Mr Moore. - be directed away from identified significant mineral resources and their access routes, natural hazard areas, energy and transmission corridors, locations identified as likely renewable energy generation sites and their associated energy resources, regionally significant industry, high class soils, and primary production activities on those high class soils; - 96.
-The site is not subject to any of the extraction planning controls (Coal Mining Area, Aggregate Extraction Area or Aggregate Resource Area) in the PWDP. - 97.
-The Ridge Road Quarry is located to the south-west of the site which is partially overlaid by the Aggregate Extraction Area Overlay.
-However, the site at its nearest boundary is sufficiently separated (some 620m away) for the extraction activities to not be compromised by the proposal.
-Furthermore, the quarry operators have not raised any issues or opposition to the proposal through the submissions process. - 98.
-The site is not subject to any of the hazards identified in the Stage 2 review of the PWDP as per the IntraMaps mapping.
-With regards to potential geotechnical and natural hazards these are addressed in the evidence of Mr Walsh and Mr Moore respectively.
+This is further addressed in the evidence of Mr Moore. - be directed away from identified significant mineral resources and their access routes, natural hazard areas, energy and transmission corridors, locations identified as likely renewable energy generation sites and their associated energy resources, regionally significant industry, high class soils, and primary production activities on those high class soils; - 106.
+Pokeno West is not subject to any of the extraction planning controls (Coal Mining Area, Aggregate Extraction Area or Aggregate Resource Area) in the PWDP. - 107.
+The Ridge Road Quarry is located to the west of the site which is partially overlaid by the Aggregate Extraction Area Overlay.
+However, the site at its nearest boundary is sufficiently separated (some 400m away) for the extraction activities to not be compromised by the proposal.
+Furthermore, the quarry operators have not raised any issues or opposition to the proposal through the submissions process. - 108.
+Pokeno West is not subject to any of the hazards identified in the Stage 2 review of the PWDP as per the IntraMaps mapping.
+With regards to potential natural hazards these are addressed in the evidence of Mr Walsh and Mr Moore. - 109.
+It is noted that the National Grid does traverse through the site in a small portion in the south-western most corner, however this does not pose a significant constraint on future development or restriction against the site being zoned Residential.
+The interaction between future development and the National Grid will be managed by district plan provisions